adrian-cucuet/Project1-MindSoul/README.md

 ## Credits

-- The icons used for social media and benefits are from [FontAwesome](https://fontawesome.com/)
 - The text for the Home page and all the Meditation pages was taken from [HSE](https://www.hse.ie/eng/)
 - The icons used for social media and benefits are from [FontAwesome](https://fontawesome.com/)
 - All the illustrations are from [Storyset](https://storyset.com/people)